 Once your dentist determines that he or she can perform the extraction without the aid of a specialist, you will have a local anesthetic injected in the tissues to numb the area before the tooth is extracted in a brief procedure.
 The difference in having wisdom teeth extracted is usually found in the aftercare.
 After having your tooth extracted, your dentist will advise you of how not to disturb the important blood clot in the socket, and how to care for the extraction site.

-If you have questions about this or other services offered by our general dentists, contact our clinic today.
+If you have questions about this or other services offered by our general dentists, contact Sherwood Park Dental clinic today.

 Give Us A Call